 Possibly Effective for

 - Heart disease.
-Some research shows that eating cocoa lowers the chance of heart disease and death.
-Cocoa might have this effect by lowering blood pressure and improving blood vessels function.
+Eating cocoa lowers the chance of heart disease and death.
+Cocoa might have this effect by lowering blood pressure and improving blood vessel function.

 - High blood pressure.
-Most research shows that eating dark chocolate or cocoa products for 2-8 weeks can lower the top number in a blood pressure reading (systolic blood pressure) by 4 mmHg.
-The bottom number (diastolic blood pressure) is also lowered by 2 mmHg in people with high blood pressure.
-Eating cocoa might also help prevent high blood pressure in people with normal blood pressure, but only if the cocoa comes from plain chocolate.
+Eating dark chocolate or cocoa products for 2-8 weeks can lower blood pressure in people with high blood pressure.
+But these benefits are only seen when cocoa comes from plain, unsweetened chocolate.
 Eating cocoa from desserts might increase the risk for high blood pressure.